 WAC 458-07-015 requires each property to be physically inspected at least once during a 6 year revaluation cycle.
 At a minimum, an exterior observation of the properties is made to verify the accuracy and completeness of property characteristic data that affect value.
 New photos are taken for both vacant and improved parcels.
 Property records were updated in accordance with the findings of the physical inspection.
-There were no required inspections in Area 47 for the 2018 assessment year.
+Physical inspection was neither scheduled nor required in Vashon Island for the 2020 assessment year.